MESH-Research/knowledge-commons-works/README.md

 ### Changes to external python modules (including Invenio modules)

-Changes to other python modules (including Invenio modules) will require rebuilding the main kcworks container.
+Changes to other python modules (including Invenio modules) will require rebuilding the main knowledge-commons-works container.
 Additions to the python requirements should be added to the `Pipfile` in the knowledge-commons-works folder and committed to the Github repository.
 You should then request that the kcworks container be rebuilt.

 In the meantime, required python packages can be installed directly in the `web-ui` container.
 Enter the container and then install the required package using pipenv: